j-red/j-red.github.io/about.md

 permalink: /about/
 ---

+Hello!
+My name's Jared, I'm a freelance technical artist and Ph.D. student from the Pacific Northwest.
+I graduated from the University of Oregon with a degree in **Math**, **Computer Science**, and **Music Technology** in March 2022, but am currently on hiatus from my Ph.D. seeking to develop my portfolio and find a full-time position in the field.

+During my education, I received several awards and honors, including membership in the
+<a href="https://www.pbk.org/" target="_blank">Phi Beta Kappa</a> Honors Society, the
+<a href="https://cs.uoregon.edu/activities/awards-and-honors/phillip-seeley-graduate-fellowship" target="_blank">Phillip Seeley Graduate Fellowship</a>, the
+<a href="https://ubri.ripple.com/" target="_blank">Ripple UBRI Scholarship</a>, the
+<a href="https://research.uoregon.edu/apply/apply-internal-funding/vpri-fellowship" target="_blank">UO VPRI Fellowship</a>, and
+more.

 Jared Knofczynski is a PhD student in the [University of Oregon Department of Computer Science]("https://cs.uoregon.edu/) studying machine learning for networking applications.

 Jared received a B.S. in Mathematics, Computer Science, and Music Technology from the University of Oregon in March 2022, graduating *summa cum laude* with Departmental and University Honors.